conda/conda/docs/source/install/quick.rst

 Miniconda quick install requirements
 ------------------------------------

-32- or 64-bit computer, 32MB available, Linux, OS X or Windows.
+32- or 64-bit computer, 400 MB available, Linux, OS X or Windows.

-NOTE: If you choose to install the full Anaconda package, it requires 300+ MB for the download plus another 300+ to install it.
+NOTE: If you choose to install the full Anaconda package, it requires 3 GB of available disk space.

 Linux Miniconda install